briancullinan/morpheus/README.md

 LIVE DEV: https://youtu.be/vKtYBDn2K24

+I'm not very creative re-inventing the wheel.

+TLDR: PASTEBIN
+COMBINED WITH LUMBERYARD (Q3 INSTEAD)
+COMBINED WITH CODE ANALYSIS TOOLS / BUILD TOOLS COMBINED WITH DOCUMENTATION (!!!) / PROOFS OF CONCEPTS, UX.

-TLDR; Morpheus can automate marketing contact, call centers tasks, web searches and scraping obviously, anything you use to test with web-driver, testing web apps, supplementing website features such as a lack of export feature or message logging.
+TLDR; PS: Morpheus can automate marketing contact, call centers tasks, web searches and scraping obviously, anything you use to test with web-driver, testing web apps, supplementing website features such as a lack of export feature or message logging.
 We've never explored better designs because of Content-Security-Policy
 ; we've engineered ourselves into a corner.

 In the movie the Matrix, Morpheus prevails by communicating with the right persons.